AriFordsham/GHCWiki/richard-and-simon.md

 - It's terrible if we ever inspect a meta-tyvar in pure code.
 Something is surely awry.
 Add an `ASSERT` to `coreView` to stop this from happening and fix any consequences.

 ## Completed tasks

+- DONE (in !361) [Proposal 103: treat kind and type variables identically in forall](https://github.com/ghc-proposals/ghc-proposals/pull/103) (depends on Proposal 83).
+Includes applying the "forall-or-nothing rule" to kind variables.
+The proposal says "wait until two releases after Proposal 83 is done (which was in 8.6)".
+So we can do this in HEAD as soon as 8.8 forks.
+Subsumes #14548.
+See also #16110 (comments around 8 May).

+- DONE [Proposal 81: Visible dependent quantification](https://github.com/ghc-proposals/ghc-proposals/pull/81).
+Just syntax!
+Lets you say `forall a -> ty` in types.
+See [GhcKinds/KindInference](ghc-kinds/kind-inference) and [GhcKinds/KindInference/Examples](ghc-kinds/kind-inference/examples).

 - Remove pushing from `mkCastTy`.
 But see bullet above about remaining tasks.
 - Remove `solveSomeEqualities`